ahmedzbyr/taealam/terraform_examples/validations/README.md

 }
 ```

-##  Checking for keys in a map
+## Checking for Keys in a Map

-Check the keys present on the map.
+Validating the presence of specific keys in a map is essential to ensure that required configuration options are provided.

 ```hcl
 # Validation keys in a map